Tahoe Regional Planning Agency: Controversy and criticism

-In 2005, in an effort to bring all buoys on the lake into compliance with current regulations, TRPA initially proposed a buoy permitting fee of $5,000 for the first buoy and $7,500 for a second buoy.
-Many residents protested thinking that the TRPA did not have the power to charge taxes.
-Due to public opposition and guidance from the TRPA Governing Board, a new proposal was made in 2006 reducing the permitting fee to $500 for the first buoy and $1,500 for the second.
+In 2005, in an effort to bring all buoys on the lake into compliance with current regulations, TRPA initially proposed a $5,000 fee for the first buoy and a $7,500 fee for the second.
+Many residents protested, believing the TRPA lacked the power to levy taxes.
+Due to public opposition and guidance from the TRPA Governing Board, a new proposal was made in 2006, reducing the permitting fee to $500 for the first buoy and $1,500 for the second.
 If the fee is approved, the agency claims it would be used to offset the impacts to water quality and to fund a watercraft and illegal buoy enforcement program.
 The proposal, after two years of discussion, was supposed to be finalized in February 2007.
 But the League to Save Lake Tahoe and the Sierra Club, which want the pier moratorium to continue, continued to protest the changes.
 Furthermore, some California government agencies continue to question the environmental impacts of more piers.

 Other individuals and public interest groups feel that TRPA does not go far enough in strictly controlling development.
 They claim that, since Lake Tahoe belongs to everyone, property owners must take responsibility for the impacts of their development.
 Further, supporters of the agency's policies point out that comprehensive management strategies in communities across the nation are funded by assessing fees on the associated properties and participants who benefit the most from such impacts.